anitha0615/project_1/README.md

 ## Homebuyers Guide to the Texas Market!!!
 Where should you end up? <br>

-**-- Project Description: --** As part of this activity, “hotspots” in Texas will be determined based on housing prices, COVID surveillance and public safety.
+**-- Project Description: --** As part of this activity, “hotspots” in Texas will be determined based on housing prices, COVID surveillance and public safety.<br>
 **-- Main Questions: --**
 * Housing Price: Where are housing prices rising the most in the past 6 years?
 Where have prices fallen?
 AKA where do you want to stay away from in your home investment?
 * COVID surveillance: Does the place have higher COVID transmission rate?